CSLewin/APBW/mess/Weapons and Armor.md

 	- Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. -d, +1 slot
 	- Heavy: Requires two hands to wield. +d, +1 slot
 	- Vicious: The weapon bears cruel hooks, barbs, or serrations.
 Handle with care. +d, +2 slots
+	- Versatile: The weapon can deal an additional type of damage, but only one per attack. +1 slot per additional damage type.
 - Melee Only (Mundane or Magical)
 	- asdf
 - Ranged Only (Mundane or Magical)